Hot Cocoa Cookies

-Like the classic winter drink, but in cookie form, these Hot Cocoa Cookies are chock full of chocolate-y goodness and topped with a toasted marshmallow.
-These dairy-free cookies are the perfect companion for a mug of hot chocolate or a glass of milk.
+Like the classic winter drink, but in cookie form, Hot Cocoa Cookies are intensely chocolate-y and filled with gooey marshmallow.
+These hot chocolate cookies are the perfect companion for a mug of hot chocolate or a glass of milk.

 Whenever someone mentions Hot Cocoa, I’m transported back to one chilly winter evening when my family was visiting Ohio.

 We were at my aunt and uncle’s house for a long weekend.
-My grandmother, who lived in West Virginia, had come in town, too, and we were all spending time together at their home.
+My grandmother, who lived in West Virginia, had come in town, too, and we were all spending time together.

 I don’t remember the specifics of evening other than it was cold enough that Memother decided we all needed hot cocoa.
 Not the boxed kind that’s incredibly easy to mix up.